KhartesViewer/scroll2zarr/README.md

 experiments, the default size
 (8 Gb) has met these criteria.

-## A beginner's guide to using Neuroglancer to view OME-Zarr data
+## Viewing OME-Zarr data with Neuroglancer: A beginner's guide

 Neuroglancer (https://github.com/google/neuroglancer) is a browser-based application for viewing volumetric data.
-It is hosted under Google's github account, but it is not an official Google product.
+Although it is hosted under Google's github account, it is not an official Google product.

-Neuroglancer is able to browse OME-Zarr data stores, taking advantage of the multi-resolution data they contain.
+Neuroglancer is able to browse OME-Zarr data stores, taking advantage of the multi-resolution data contain there.

 In this section, I will show you how to set up Neuroglancer to browse an OME-Zarr data store on your computer.